itnifl/DiskReporter/README.md

 Initial Comments
 ----------------

- This system uses re-usable code to fetch sizes of disks on servers found in TSM and VMWare.
+ This system uses NUnit tested re-usable code to fetch sizes of disks on servers found in TSM and VMWare.
+See NUnitTests folder for available tests.
 Both these sources of data are organized as plugin code for the option of adding more plugins later.
 The code can be compiled as a console application and used with command line arguments, or it can be compiled as an dll and the code re-used to fetch servers represented as objects for usage in your own system.

 Prerequisites